mohit23x/react-native-sugar-style/README.md

 STEP 3: **component.tsx**

-Use StyleSheet as you do normally in react native component
+Use StyleSheet as you do normally do in components

 ```javascript
 import React from 'react';